-Join Evan Sutton for an in-depth discussion in this video MIDI note effects, part of Up and Running with Bitwig Studio.
+Join Evan Sutton for an in-depth discussion in this video MIDI note effects, part of Learning Bitwig Studio.

 - Okay now I've added another instrument here, it's playing chords.
 I'm not so sure I'm crazy about the chords but we'll adjust them as we go.
 What I want to talk about now are MIDI effects.
 We've been working with MIDI on the Timeline in creating clips but what we can actually do is use some of Bitwig's built-in objects to change that MIDI information and how the instruments interpret that information once it comes out of the sequencer.
 What I'm going to do is I'm going to look at this dirty brass instrument.
 This is just another Polysynth preset.
 Let me go ahead and loop that there.